Aldair402/wav2svp/README.md

 ### Description

 wav2svp is a project that converts a waveform to a Synthesizer V Project (SVP) file.
 It is based on the [SOME](https://github.com/openvpi/SOME) and [RMVPE](https://github.com/Dream-High/RMVPE).
-In addition to automatically extracting MIDI, this project can also extract **pitch lines** simultaneously.
+In addition to automatically extracting MIDI, this project can also extract **pitch data**, tension data(Experimental) and breathiness data(Experimental) simultaneously.
 But unfortunately, at present, it's unable to simultaneously extract lyrics.

 ### Usage